We’re thrilled to announce that we’ve just launched Hiperwall Version 8.5!

 1 min read

-The name of an operational control room varies from airport to airport, but no matter what you call it, it remains the platform by which airports are able to facilitate the flow of information between the command center personnel and those in the field.
+The name of an operational control room video wall varies from airport to airport, but no matter what you call it, it remains the platform by which airports are able to facilitate the flow of information between the command center personnel and those in the field.
 It’s a complex and critical setup that collects and organizes large amounts of data for analysis and distribution.

 To reduce errors and increase the efficiency and security of their mission-critical environment, the Juan Santamaria International Airport, managed by AERIS Holdings, selected SITA to implement its ground-breaking operational control room, ControlBridge, as the command center technology solution provider.